hugogirard/secureLogicApp/README.md

 <img src='https://github.com/hugogirard/secureLogicApp/blob/main/images/grant.png?raw=true' />

+Now you need to create a client secret, just click the **Certificates & secrets** in the left menu.

+Click the **New client secret** button and copy the value, you will need it later.

 Last step is to update the **manifest** file like you did before for this application too.

 ## Create Github Secrets